-If Port 92 is enabled, i.e., bit 2 of KRST_GA20 is set to 1, then a pulse is generated by writing a 1 to bit 0 of the Port 92 Register and this pulse is AND'ed with the pulse generated from the 8042.
+In addition, if Port 92 is enabled, i.e., bit 2 of KRST\GA20 is set to 1, then a pulse is also generated by writing a 1 to bit 0 of the Port 92 Register and this pulse is ANDed with the pulse generated above.
 This pulse is output on pin KRESET and its polarity is controlled by the GPI/O polarity configuration.